reefab/homeassistant-velux/Readme.md

 This was the hardest part of this experiment for me, and I've been working with ESP8266 for a while.
 It took me a much longer time than expected to manage the successfully upload the firmware, probably due to an inadequate USB-UART adapter.
 The timing to put the chip into programming mode also seemed very difficult to get right for some reason.

 Once the device is using Tasmota.
-You'll have some configuration to make, open the web interfacel; it'll be advertised via Bonjour.
+You'll have some configuration to make, open the web interface; it'll be advertised via Bonjour.

  * Configuration
    * Configure Module